DavidBrynnHouse/Data_601_HW-3/README.md

 ---

 The data set that I chose to work with was the full text of Special Counsel Robert Mueller's Report on Russian Interference in the 2016 Presidential Election.
 I retrieved a CSV of this file from https://www.kaggle.com/paultimothymooney/mueller-report.
-By analyzing this report I sought to determine what the most used words in the document were in order to see what the most important features of the investigation were.
+My analysis was conducted to determine where investigators were focusing their attention.
 A large feature of the report is that much of it is redacted.
-For each redacted section a reason is given for the redaction so I wanted to see what the major reasons for redaction were, Previous analysis of this document included looking at the word frequency of the document so I wanted to specifically look for the number and type of sections that were redacted.
+For each redacted section a reason is given.
+I wanted to see what were the major reasons for redactions.
+Previous analysis of this document included looking at the word frequency of the document.
+I wanted to determine the number and type of sections that were redacted.

 ## Summary